kinola-ee/kinola-wp/README.md

 Use this action to display your own custom content before the contents of the Checkout page.

 ### Filters
+`kinola/language`
+This filter allows you to set the site language.
+Use a 2-letter ISO language code, e.g. 'en' or 'et'.

 `kinola/checkout/show_title`
 This filter can be used to control whether or not the default title is displayed on Checkout page.